Douglous-Sobei/proshop-ecommerce-production/README.md

 Deployment

 The ProShop e-commerce web application can be deployed using platforms like Heroku and Amazon Web Services (AWS).
 Follow the respective documentation for detailed instructions on deploying Django and React applications.

+See the deployed link here: https://proshop-products.herokuapp.com/

 For more information follow https://devcenter.heroku.com/articles/github-integration to view the deployment process

 License